EXPERIENCED SAN JOSE FAMILY LAW ATTORNEY

 California is a community property state.
 This means that except where a specific statute says otherwise, all property acquired by a spouse during the marriage while living in California is shared 50-50.
 California also recognizes “quasi-community property” which is property acquired while parties live in a non-community property state.
 When parties move to California and divorce, this property will be treated as community property.
 Unless the parties formally agree otherwise, the court must divide community property equally.
 Property owned by a spouse before marriage and property acquired after separation (including profits or rent) remains separate.
 While some states use rules of equitable distribution, in California, judges divide all community assets and debts evenly.

 Alimony and child support take into account situations in which a spouse has stayed home and taken care of the children.
 In considering spousal support, the court will consider a stay-at-home spouse's ability to maintain his or her standard of living, ability to secure gainful employment, the needs of the supported party, the ability to pay by the supporting party, documented history of domestic violence, and the duration of the marriage, among other factors.Legal Representation for Families in Northern California

 My staff and I provide Northern California families with comprehensive legal advice and representation as they deal with divorce and other family law issues.
-I give each client undivided, individual attention and high-quality service, including prompt replies to any inquiry.
+As a San Jose divorce lawyer, I give each client undivided, individual attention and high-quality service, including prompt replies to any inquiry.
 My staff and I can help you regardless of where you are in the divorce process.